ljw1004/vbspec/vb/expressions.md

 An XML literal expression can take the form of an XML document, an XML element, an XML processing instruction, an XML comment, or a CDATA section.

-> __Annotation__
-> This specification contains only enough of a description of XML to describe the behavior of the Visual Basic language.
+__Note.__ This specification contains only enough of a description of XML to describe the behavior of the Visual Basic language.
 More information on XML can be found at http://www.w3.org/TR/REC-xml/.

 ```antlr
 XMLLiteralExpression